 Lease to Own Application

-If your iPad has been lost, stolen or damaged, you can request a loaner iPad from the Technology Office.
+If your iPad has been lost, stolen or damaged, and is in the process of being repaired or a new iPad purchased, you can request a loaner iPad from the Technology Office.
 Please follow the following steps:

 Obtain a Loaner iPad Application form from the Technology Office or from the link below.